Close Menu

 How much do your services cost?

-Services are available only to currently enrolled Whitworth University undergraduate students.
-Up to 10 sessions per academic year are included in the Health and Wellness fee.
+Services are available only to currently enrolled Whitworth University students.
+Counseling Services offers a short-term therapy model.
+Students are able to access up to 10 sessions per academic year as part of tuition.
 In some cases, the counselor may refer students off campus earlier if longer-term counseling seems indicated.

 How long will I be in counseling?